garden-io/garden/docs/reference/module-template-config.md

     # generate (and template) any supporting files needed for the module.
     generateFiles:
       - # POSIX-style filename to read the source file contents from, relative to the path of the module (or the
-        # ModuleTemplate configuration file if one is being applied).
+        # ConfigTemplate configuration file if one is being applied).
         # This file may contain template strings, much like any other field in the configuration.
         sourcePath: